Debadatta22/CricDR-Coach---AI-Powered-Cricket-Training-Dashboard/README.md

 ## 🎯 Overview

 **CricDR Coach** is a revolutionary web application that bridges the gap between aspiring cricketers and professional coaching.
 Built with modern web technologies, it provides a comprehensive platform for cricket training management, progress tracking, and AI-powered performance analysis.

+I created CricDR Coach as a virtual coaching platform specifically tailored for beginner cricketers.
+The idea came from recognizing that many aspiring cricketers don't have access to professional coaching or structured training programs.
+My platform bridges this gap by providing AI-powered insights, personalized training plans, and comprehensive progress tracking - all in one beautiful, intuitive interface.

 ### 🎪 The Problem It Solves